Victoria Burlacu from Faber Novella

 Learn as much as you can about your product.
 It took me almost two years to find the right suppliers who would help me to bring my concept to life.
 Also, follow your instinct and listen to your gut.
 If something is nagging you, just walk away from it.

-Please support Victoria and visit her website to find our more about her beautiful products.
+Please support Victoria and visit herto find our more about her beautiful products.